 Hello.
 My name is Wei Yong.
-I currently study Sociology with Communication at the Singapore University of Social Sciences (SUSS) as a part-time student from the FY19/Jan batch.
-I am interested in Social Modularity: Traits, characteristics, skills, attitudes, and modes of thinking and behaviour that allow people to maneuver within social ladders.
+As of June, I have finished my studies Sociology with Communication at the Singapore University of Social Sciences (SUSS).
+I am interested in Social Modularity: Traits, characteristics, skills, attitudes, modes of thinking, and behaviours that allow people to maneuver within social ladders.
 I consider myself a budding Semiotical Sociologist and hope to (perhaps) someday be a (Theoretical) Sociotherapist.
 These titles may or may not exist.
-Nevertheless, I think Sociology brings value to society, especially when integrated constructively with other schools of thought, such as semiotics which I have gotten a fond interest in.
+Nevertheless, I think Sociology brings value to society especially when integrated constructively with other schools of thought, such as semiotics which I have gotten a fond interest in.

 I believe that technology greatly benefits human work when harnessed properly.
 So, a large part of my life has been dedicated to learning and making the computer work for me–if something goes wrong, it tends to be my fault for the most part.
 Since humans are complex creatures that can twist a simple instruction into complicated outcomes, I prefer working with code and algorithms instead in solving human problems, improbable as it may seem.

 I enjoy what I do.
-You can find me at the Communication Access section, under the Deaf Access Services (DAS) department.
+You can find me at the Laptop Fixers Community section, under the Digital Inclusion (DI) department.

 I started this site for the following reasons: